Isteaq/Roster-Application/README.md

 # Roster-Application
-Update existing roster system to a new platform using C++.
+Update existing University roster system to a new electronic platform using the C++ language.